Today's Tuesday • 12 mins read

 The constant caution about what you say and do so that they don’t get offended is called walking on eggshells.

 You have to weigh your every response, expression, gesture, and word around a toxic friend to prevent an argument or fight with them.
-You do this out of fear of angering them or to not be rude.
+You do this out of fear of angering them or not being rude.

 Eventually, your friendship becomes a place to deal with uncomfortable situations rather than having fun.